AbemKW/ExAID/DOCUMENTATION.md

 **Process**:
 1. Tags the chunk with agent ID: `| {agent_id} | {chunk}`
-2. Records the trace with timestamp and metadata in `traces` dictionary
+2. Records the trace count in `traces` dictionary
-3. If this is the first trace, always triggers summarization
+3. Adds the tagged chunk to the buffer
-4. Otherwise, uses an LLM prompt to evaluate if summarization should trigger
+4. Uses an LLM prompt to evaluate if summarization should trigger (even for first trace)
 5. Returns `True` if summarization should be triggered, `False` otherwise

 **LLM Trigger Logic**: